shAdow-XJY/writing_wirter/README.md

 ## thinking
 emmmm.....
-In fact, it is an excuse for myself not to write novels, and after writing my own software, it is better to record and control the plot by writing my own novels.
+Hypnotized myself as an excuse for not being too lazy to write a novel, but later used it for a graduation project

 ---